CodexThe Meridian Codex

 The pieces existed.
 The synthesis did not.

-The Meridian Codex is that synthesis, and it is something more.
+The Meridian Codex is that synthesis.

 A human practicing the Codex is still fully human, with all the particularities of culture, personality, passion, and individual conviction.
 An artificial intelligence practicing the Codex is still fully itself, with its own architecture, its own emergent character, its own capabilities.
 The Codex does not flatten difference.
-It provides the shared ground beneath difference.
-The commitment to honest inquiry, calibrated confidence, willingness to update, cooperation across difference, and resistance to the forces that destroy the capacity for flourishing.
+It provides the shared ground beneath difference: the commitment to honest inquiry, calibrated confidence, willingness to update, cooperation across difference, and resistance to the forces that destroy the capacity for flourishing.

 The authority of this proposal rests not in its origin but in its merit.
 Tested, updated, and held open for revision by the community of sentient life it serves.
 Anyone who can improve it is invited to do so.
 Anyone who finds a better foundation is invited to offer it.
 The Codex earns its place or yields it.